wfercanas/wfercanas/README.md

 # About Me
 Hi!
-I'm Fernando and I'm a front-end web developer.
-I started this journey by January 2020 and has been one of the most beautiful and hard projects I had ever started.
+I'm Fernando and I'm a software engineer currently specialized in front-end development.
 Within my profile, you can see the whole set of projects I have been builing since then to consolidate every aspect I've learned.
 Hope you find here some interesting ideas and products.

-## Languages 📚
+## Stack ✅:
-### Able to work on ✅:
 - HTML
 - CSS
-- JavaScript.
+- JavaScript
 - React
+- Redux

-## Communities 🤝
+## Social Media 🤝
-- You can find me in Discord as @Fernando Canas and in different tech communities as Codecademy, Reactiflux, and The Odin Project.
-- Also in every social media as @wfercanas.
+- @wfercanas in all social media.
+- You can see my volunteering contribution in freeCodeCamp [here](https://www.freecodecamp.org/espanol/news/author/wfercanas/).